 Clean the whole hand, under your nails, between your fingers, and up the wrists.

-Wash for at least 15 seconds.
-Don’t just wipe — scrub well.
+Wash for at least 15 to 20 seconds.
+Don’t just wipe—scrub well.

 Rinse, letting the water run down your fingers, not up your wrists.

 Dry your hands well.
 Use a paper towel to turn off the faucet and open the door.

 Alcohol-based hand gels are also a good choice for cleaning your hands.
 Use them when you don’t have access to soap and water, or your hands aren’t visibly dirty.
 Follow these steps:

 Squeeze about a tablespoon of gel into the palm of one hand.